 Project Overview

 The compiler construction project will involve development of a compiler for Decaf language.
 The language is a subset of C++ and Java.
-The projects will cover implementation of lexical scanning, parsing, abstract syntax trees, semantic analysis, intermediate code generation , and code generation for the Decaf language.
+The projects will cover implementation of lexical scanning, parsing, abstract syntax trees and semantic analysis, code generation for the Decaf language.
+The final project is an open-ended project in which the groups would implement compiler based optimization and compete for the "most optimized code" competition.
 Startup files for the projects will be distributed through CTools .

 Collaboration:

-All projects are to be completed on your own or within a team of 2 members.
+All projects are to be completed in a 2 member group.
+Prior permission is required for different group structure.
 We expect adherence to the Engineering Honor Code in all assignments.
 More here.

 Late Policy: